Manuel Margot Player Props: Rays vs. White Sox

 Manuel Margot At The Plate

-- Margot has two doubles, two home runs and four walks while hitting .203.
+- Margot is batting .235 with three doubles, two home runs and four walks.

-- This season, Margot has totaled at least one hit in 11 of 23 games (47.8%), and had multiple hits twice.
+- In 50.0% of his games this season (12 of 24), Margot has picked up at least one hit, and in three of those games (12.5%) he recorded more than one.

-- In 23 games played this season, he has homered in two of them.
+- He has hit a home run in two of 24 games played this year, and in 2.7% of his plate appearances.

-- In five games this season (21.7%), he has scored, including multiple runs twice.
+- In five games this year (20.8%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.